Joshua: Samaritan and Jewish traditions

+It seems that old Jewish traditions once associated Meron in the Upper Galilee with the burial site of Joshua.

+Islamic sites

 Joshua is believed by some Muslims to be buried on Joshua's Hill in the Beykoz district of Istanbul.
 Alternative traditional sites for his tomb are situated in Israel (the Shia shrine at Al-Nabi Yusha'), Jordan (An-Nabi Yusha' bin Noon, a Sunni shrine near the city of Al-Salt), Iran (Historical cemetery of Takht e Foolad in Esfahan) and Iraq (the Nabi Yusha' shrine of Baghdad).
 A local tradition combining three versions of three different Yushas, including biblical Joshua, places the tomb inside a cave in the Tripoli Mountains, overlooking the coastal town of el-Minyieh near Tripoli, Lebanon.